sitepack-io/storelinkr-wordpress/readme.txt

 ### DROPSHIP IN A FEW CLICKS

 You can get started within a few minutes.
-Start your own storelinkr trial now and activate the first workflow to your WooCommerce online store to start dropshipping.
+Start your own StoreLinkr trial now and activate the first workflow to your WooCommerce online store to start dropshipping.

 ### REQUEST ACCESS FROM A WHOLESALE STORE